From Multicultural and Interdisciplinary Perspectives

 Diasporic Identities and Medi@ted Cultures: Gender, Power, Representations

-Applications should arrive in Utrecht before 1 April 2000.
+Applications must be received in Utrecht before 15 May 2002.
 The selected participants will receive a letter of acceptance before 15 June 2002.
 Registration of selected students is official after payment of 500 EURO before 1 July 2002.

 NOISE Central coordination